From Novice to FI: 15 Investing Lessons That Transformed My Financial Future

 Charles A. Jaffe

-At the time, I thought I was doing well by contributing the minimum to get the full match.
-I even believed I’d be content working a 9-5 job until traditional retirement age.
-What was I thinking?
+At the time, I thought I was being financially responsible by capturing the full match.
+I even convinced myself I’d be content working a 9-5 job for four decades.
+Now I realize how limited my vision was.
+Financial independence wasn’t even on my radar.

 Lifestyle Inflation and Misplaced Priorities